does this work?

 Big polluting industries around the world can either buy carbon credits and continue polluting or just pollute for free.
 At the same time we can produce energy with clean and renewable sources.
 We believe supporting these climate positive projects by buying their carbon credits and helping them knock out the dirty polluters is the way to go.

 Our collaboration with the UN allows us to go into carbon markets to delete carbon credits on behalf of people and companies.
 One carbon credit is equal to one ton of CO2.
-Each dollar spent on carbon credits goes directly to fund the best sustainable projects worldwide.
+Each dollar spent on carbon credits contributes to funding the best sustainable projects worldwide.

 Where the money goes

 A few examples of the type of projects CHOOOSE funds with the money used in carbon credit offsetting:

 CHOOOSE is a platform for climate action battling the core problem of climate change – emissions from big polluters.